 Welcome to First Ways, where you can join in me in unlocking the ancient secrets of wild plants all around us.
 My goal is to inspire and empower everyone to experience the joyful remembrance of who we really are.

-My name is Becky Lerner, and I’m the author of “Dandelion Hunter: Foraging the Urban Wilderness,” (March 2013, Globe Pequot Press), which Publishers Weekly called “the funniest herbal adventure you’ll ever read,” and also the Portland, Oregon-based urban forager and herbalist you may have seen on the national TV shows “Brew Dogs” on Esquire Network or “Dark Rye” on Pivot Network; as well as on OPB TV in Oregon, and on NPR stations in Oregon and Washington, the Los Angeles Times, the Boston Globe, Portland Monthly magazine, Orion magazine, Utne Reader, OPB TV, The Oregonian, and other outlets.
-I’ve also contributed the Pacific Northwest plants to Steve Brill’s wonderful “Wild Edibles” iPhone/Android app.
+My name is Becky Lerner, and I’m the Portland, Oregon-based blogger behind First Ways, as well as one of the best-known wild plant experts in North America.
+I am the author of “Dandelion Hunter: Foraging the Urban Wilderness,” (March 2013, Globe Pequot Press), which Publishers Weekly called “the funniest herbal adventure you’ll ever read,” and am that urban forager and herbalist you may have seen on the national TV shows “Brew Dogs” on Esquire Network and “Dark Rye” on Pivot Network; as well as on OPB TV in Oregon, NPR stations in Oregon and Washington, the Los Angeles Times, the Boston Globe, Portland Monthly magazine, Orion magazine, Utne Reader, OPB TV, The Oregonian, and other outlets.
+I’m also the contributor of the Pacific Northwest plants for the e-field guide that is Steve Brill‘s wonderful “Wild Edibles” iPhone/Android app.

-Offline, I enjoy sharing my botanical knowledge through private classes for groups, individuals, schools, museums, businesses, and individuals, offering nature walks on plant identification and uses, medicine making workshops, guided meditations for plant spirit work, and more.
-I also work as a Reiki master healer and do Reiki classes and healings (see: http://PlantSpiritReiki.com) I will be joining the guest faculty of the herbal medicine school Virtues of Healing Institute of Integrated Studies in 2015.
+I love sharing my botanical knowledge through presentations and private classes for groups, individuals, schools, museums, businesses, and more, offering nature walks on plant identification and uses, medicine making workshops, herbal smoking blends instruction, and guided meditations for plant spirit work.

 How do I contact you?